Brain fog is an unwanted and certainly inconvenient side effect of our always-connected lifestyle.

 Oxidative stress has also been shown to increase the likelihood of developing a “leaky” blood-brain barrier.
 When this barrier becomes permeable it allows all kinds of nasty things to enter and damage your brain.[v]

-But we can keep oxidative stress under control with nootropics which act as antioxidants.
+But we can also keep oxidative stress under control with nootropics which act as antioxidants.

 Vitamin C (ascorbate) – your brain contains more Vitamin C than any other organ in your body.
 It’s a powerful antioxidant, and reactive oxygen species (ROS) scavenger.
 And participates in recycling of other brain antioxidants including Vitamin E.[vi]